muh-hassani/jupyterhub-deploy-docker-with-Pyiron/README.md

    "metadata": {},
    "source": [
-    "### Creating the image of a single-user notebook \n", "To build the single-user notebook images, first we use `make notebook` command. " ]
+    "### Creating the image of a single-user notebook \n", "To build the single-user notebook images, first we use `make notebook`. " ]
   },
   {
    "cell_type": "markdown",
    "metadata": {},
    "source": [
-    "In the `single-user/Dockerfile` file, we included the installation of pyiron asconda-forge package."
+    "In the `single-user/Dockerfile` file, we included installation of pyiron via conda-forge channel."
    ]
   },
   {